 Posted By Discover Durham Staff on Aug 14, 2018

-The festival features short, documentary, and feature films, including both independent and mainstream productions, that celebrate and investigate gay, lesbian, and transgender life.
+The festival features short, documentary, and feature films, including both independent and mainstream productions, that celebrate gay, lesbian, and transgender life.
 In addition, the festival includes screenings of classic films, a family day, and other events that offer a party-like atmosphere.

 “At the time there might have been a gay and lesbian film festival in San Francisco, Los Angeles, and other major cities, but the idea of a smaller city like Durham holding one was nonexistent,” said Jim Carl, senior director of the Carolina Theatre.